 Always leave a gap of two seconds between you and the car in front, or four seconds in wet conditions.
-This will help provide the right stopping distance and will give you a much better view of the road ahead and any potential dangers or hazards.
+This will help provide the right stopping distance and will give you a much better view of the road ahead of any potential dangers or hazards.

 You can check your stopping distance by picking a landmark and timing yourself from the point when the car in front passes it, to when you pass that mark.